-Follow the steps listed below to effectively integrate your printer into your shop’s operations and enable flawless printing of receipts and tickets.
+Follow the steps listed below to effectively integrate a printer into your shop’s operations and enable flawless printing of tickets and receipts.

-1. Position your printer near a wall outlet and your Wi-Fi Router.
+1. Position the printer near a wall outlet and a Wi-Fi router.

 2. Remove the printer backing to access the power and ethernet ports.
 These can be found underneath the printer:

-1. Connect your power and ethernet cables to the proper ports:
+1. Connect the power and ethernet cables to the proper ports:

 1. Turn the printer on using the power button in the top right corner:

 1. The blue lights on the printer’s status bar will begin to blink.
-After a minute, they will stabilize, and your printer will be connected to ethernet:
+After a minute, they will stabilize, and the printer will be connected to ethernet:

-1. When the printer is fully configured, only the power and ethernet symbols should be lit up in blue:
+1. When the printer is fully configured, only the power and ethernet symbols will be lit up in blue:

 If these lights are not on, your printer is not properly configured to connect to the POS and will not be able to print tickets or receipts.